Find out about the problem of fly-tipping and how you can report it.

 What to do

 - Put your domestic waste in the bin or bag provided by your local authority.
 They will collect the waste free of charge.

-- Take your garden or household waste to a Recycling points and centres; there is no charge for householders although large loads may be redirected to a nearby waste management facility.
+- Take your garden or household waste to a Recycling centres; there is no charge for householders although large loads may be redirected to a nearby waste management facility.

 - If you need to dispose of extra or bulky waste Request an uplift of bulky waste or use a licensed waste carrier.
 Tel 0300 123 0900

 - Ask your local authority to collect Commercial waste; there will be a charge.
 Or you can employ a licensed waste collector.
 There is a charge for disposing of commercial waste at council sites.

 Fly-tipping is unsightly, harmful, expensive to clean up and it's illegal.
 So whether there's a 'no fly-tipping' sign or not never dump waste anywhere other than an official site.